sauprankul/UW-Madison-Handin-Scraper/README.md

 ```
 It's fine to swap the order of the lines.
 You and your partner can have the same partner.txt.

 Note the order and the comma separation.
 If you're working alone, your partner.txt will only have one line.
 This will allow us to confirm that you are indeed working alone and didn't just forget your partner.txt.
-Also, note that we're asking for Lastname, Firstname because PA1 graders were assigned in alphabetical order according to last name.
+Also, note that we're asking for Lastname, Firstname because Canvas gradebook entries are in lastname order.

 Possible format errors: